nerstak/epaper-weather/README.md

 ### Installation

-#### TickTock
+#### InfluxDB

-[TickTock](https://github.com/ytyou/ticktock) is a lightweight time-series database.
-Is it production ready?
-Maybe not, but I didn't want something heavy like Prometheus, Influx or else.

-`curl -L -o  ticktok.tar.gz https://github.com/ylin30/ticktock-wiki/raw/master/binaries/ticktock.0.11.1-rpi-32bit.tar.gz`
-`tar xvf ticktok.tar.gz`
-`sudo cp ticktock.service /etc/systemd/system`
-`sudo systemctl enable ticktock`
+Optionally, install an InfluxDB (1.8 for 32bits RaspberryPi).

+You will need to create a Database (no credential used here).

 #### Grafana

+Optionally, install Grafana.

 Follow this [guide](https://grafana.com/tutorials/install-grafana-on-raspberry-pi/) from *Installation* part.
-Add a Datasource, select OpenTSDB and put `http://localhost:6182`.
+Add a Datasource, select InfluxDB and put `http://localhost:8086`.

 #### OpenWeather